leonardocassauara/iFood-Bootcamp-Data-Sciencie/README.md

 **Record of Studies and Evolution.**

-This reposity will store and register my codes and learning in iFood Data Sciencie Bootcamp
+This reposity store and register my codes and learning in iFood Data Sciencie Bootcamp

 Start Point: 26/06/2023